alamehan/nice-list/README.md

   * [Arc](https://www.figma.com/community/plugin/762070688792833472/arc) - Curve your text upward, downward or into a circle.
 Adjust the slider and preview the result.

 * Shape Manipulation
+  * [Stark](https://www.figma.com/community/plugin/732603254453395948/Stark) - Design products that are accessible, ethical, and inclusive.
+All based on WCAG guidelines.
   * [Pixel Perfect](https://www.figma.com/community/plugin/741300632449121669/Pixel-Perfect) - Move everything back onto the pixel grid, round position and dimentions.
   * [SkewDat](https://www.figma.com/community/plugin/741472919529947576/SkewDat) - You can skew anything & everything in sight within the comfort of everyone's.
   * [Shadow Picker](https://www.figma.com/community/plugin/744987207861965946/Shadow-picker) - Stunt & flex with these drop shadows instead, or tweak them to your liking.